pharaox/carnalitas_sex/README.md

 * You can only make love to someone who is currently at the same location as you.
 If you are traveling or leading an army, your options might be limited.
 This is enabled by default, but can be disabled via the *Sex Requires Same Location* game rule.
 * You lose the usual amount of stress (15 before modifiers) from the interaction itself only if the *Arousal Causes Stress* Carnalitas game rule is enabled, for a better game balance.
-* You may lose (or gain) additional [stress and piety](#stress-and-piety-impact) depending on your traits and faith.
+* You may lose (or gain) additional [stress](#stress-impact) depending on your traits and faith.
-* The target may similarly lose (or gain) stress and piety, depending on their traits and faith.
+* The target may similarly lose (or gain) additional stress, depending on their traits and faith.
 * Either "consensual" or "dubcon" / "dominant player" Carnalitas [sex scene flags](#sex-scene-flags) are requested, depending on your relationship with the target, your mutual opinion, and how much you are attracted to each other.
 Only  [sex scene events](#sex-scene-events) that support the requested flags may fire as a result.
 * In addition to sex scene flags, [location flags](#location-flags) are also requested, depending on your relationship with the target.
 * The [pregnancy chance](#pregnancy-chances) is dynamic instead of hardcoded, and depends on the fertility of the partners and their relationship with each other.